-Should you use ice as a treatment for your Tennis Elbow? - No. Leave the ice in your drink – Don’t put it on your elbow.
+Should you use ice as a treatment for your Tennis Elbow? - No. Here's why you should use heat instead or at least stop icing!

-"Am I joking!? – But what about the inflammation?… All the medical websites and authorities say I should ice my Tennis Elbow to reduce inflammation!
+"Am I joking!? – What about the inflammation? you're probably wondering...
+All the medical websites and authorities say I should ice my Tennis Elbow to reduce inflammation!
 Could they all be wrong?"

 Podcast: Forget Ice Therapy For Treating Your Tennis Elbow